loolabs/waterpark/server/ARCHITECTURE.md

 ![](https://blog.cleancoder.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg)

 Waterpark's architecture is heavily modelled with Domain Driven Design.
 DDD is a strong tool when modelling complex and rich domains.
-You can learn more about Loo Labs' motivations for DDD [here]().

 On the highest level, you can think of Domain Driven Design as encapsulating pure functional business logic in the deepest layer of a system.
 This way, the business logic, or _domain layer_ does not know anything about the outside world.
 It has no idea about how to talk to clients via express.
 Nor does it have a clue on how to talk to databases via ORM.
 This is great because the domain layer is decoupled from the _routing_ and _persistence_ layers.
 Decoupling layers gives us two main advantages!